 The Mansa is located to the west, more protected by the peninsula with calmer waters inviting for a swim and is adorned by fishermen’s boats.
-This beach is famous for watching the sunset at one of the beach bars La Susana or La Choza Beach Bar.
+This beach is famous for watching the sunset at one of the beach bars La Susana.

 The vast majority of visitors will spend the day in Jose Ignacio.
 The charm of José Ignacio with its preserved peaceful atmosphere invites without a doubt to walk its streets on foot or by bicycle and to discover its architecture, which ranges from colorful houses to large mansions of modern or more traditional style.
 Another option is to visit the José Ignacio Lighthouse.

-Although Jose Ignacio lacks large shopping centers, you can find small shops as exclusive as the Sensation du Temps Jewelry, dedicated to luxury jewelry and fine watchmaking or the fashion boutique El Canuto by Playa Vik Hotel selling handmade ponchos done by locals.
-Another attractive store is Sentido, who sells all different type of items from candles to household gifts.
-Mutate across from Jose Ignacio’s picturesque main square, is the perhaps most fashionable boutique.
+Although Jose Ignacio lacks large shopping centers, you can find small shops as exclusive as the Sensation du Temps Jewelry, dedicated to luxury jewelry and fine watchmaking, or the fashion boutique El Canuto by Playa Vik Hotel selling handmade ponchos done by locals.
+Another attractive store is Sentido, which sells all different types of items from candles to household gifts.
+Mutate across from Jose Ignacio’s picturesque main square, is perhaps the most fashionable boutique.
 Owners Santiago Barriola and Gonzalo Massa offer men’s and women’s clothing, Mid Century Modern furnishings, vintage design objects, jewelry, and other accessories.
 An intimate coffeehouse and bar in front of the store are furnished in classic Scandinavian modern.
-Surfin is a new surfer shop in town which serves a good coffee and croissant.
 There are many other small boutiques and art galleries to visit strolling along different streets.

 Jose Ignacio Restaurants

-A bit outside of town in Arenas Jose Ignacio, are some hot-buzzing restaurants like Marismo, Namm and Sarava, all hidden down a winding, dusty road, surrounded by pine, eucalyptus trees, and acacias.
+A bit outside of town in Arenas Jose Ignacio, are some hot-buzzing restaurants like Marismo, and Namm, all hidden down a winding, dusty road, surrounded by pine, eucalyptus trees, and acacias.

-Marismo is known for their slow-cooked lamb and outdoor seating with candle lights and fires in the sand.
-One of the area’s trendiest eateries, Marismo offers a bar and open-air dining room with a sand floor that’s often standing-room-only in January high-season.
+Marismo is known for its slow-cooked lamb and outdoor seating with candlelights and fires in the sand.
+One of the area’s trendiest eateries, Marismo offers a bar and open-air dining room with a sand floor that’s often standing-room-only in January high season.
 No tablecloths or crystal stemware, but a well-worn wood bar is lined by knotty pine chairs.
 By night the upscale vibe intensifies with live DJs or musicians spinning sexy music while bonfires roar.
-Locals order-up carafes of Rose and white Sparkling Wine.
+Locals order up carafes of Rose and white Sparkling Wine.

 Namm, which serves sushi and grilled meats, is located in a romantic wood hut with candle lanterns.
 Namm and Marismo just got a new lounge neighbor called Sarava.
 A short distance from Marismo is Sarava.
 This tiki-themed restaurant with a big fireplace in the middle and benches inviting to lounge has become a hot late-night stop for some excitement and nightlife and offers delicious food.